USS Wintle (DE-25)

 USS Wintle (DE-25) was an Evarts-class destroyer escort constructed for the United States Navy during World War II.
-It was promptly sent off into the Pacific Ocean to protect convoys and other ships from Japanese submarines and fighter aircraft.
-By the end of the war, when she returned to the United States, she was awarded three battle stars.
+The ship was promptly sent off into the Pacific Ocean to protect convoys and other ships from Japanese submarines and fighter aircraft.
+By the time she returned to the United States at the end of the war she had been awarded three battle stars.

 Namesake

 Jack William Wintle was born on 18 April 1908 in Pittsburg, Kansas.
 He was appointed a midshipman at the United States Naval Academy on 14 June 1928 and graduated on 2 June 1932.
 He reported for duty on the USS California on 30 June 1932 and completed a three-year tour of duty before being transferred to submarine tender USS Bushnell for 17 months.
 On 7 August 1936, he reported to the Puget Sound Navy Yard to help supervise the fitting out of USS Perkins; and he remained in the destroyer after it went into commission on 18 September 1936.
 In the summer of 1939, he received postgraduate instruction at the Naval Academy before reporting for duty at the Philadelphia Navy Yard to help prepare USS Du Pont for recommissioning and service on the Neutrality Patrol.
 His tour of duty in that destroyer, one of the first in the Atlantic Squadrons to be fitted with sonar, ended in August 1940 when he was sent to New Orleans, Louisiana, where he served almost two years instructing NROTC midshipmen.

 Late in April 1942, he reported to the Bureau of Navigation in Washington where he learned that his next assignment was to be aide and flag lieutenant to the Commander, South Pacific Area and South Pacific Force.
 On 15 June 1942 he was promoted to lieutenant commander and, four days later, reported for duty in his new assignment in the South Pacific.
 He served under Rear Admiral Daniel J. Callaghan, Chief of Staff to the Commander South Pacific Area and South Pacific Force, through the early months of the Guadalcanal campaign in late 1942.
 Late in October 1942, when Callaghan went to sea as the commander of a cruiser-destroyer force, Wintle joined him on his flagship USS San Francisco as a member of his staff.

 On the night of 12 and 13 November during the Battle of Savo Island, San Francisco suffered a terrific pounding from Imperial Japanese Navy ships, several Japanese salvos scored on its superstructure, obliterating her flag and navigating bridges.
 All but one member of the admiral's staff were killed, and Wintle was among the casualties.
 He was posthumously awarded the Navy Cross.